Martino Goretti

-Martino Goretti (born 27 September 1985) is an Italian representative lightweight rower, a current (2019) world champion and a dual Olympian.
+Martino Goretti (born 27 September 1985) is an Italian representative lightweight rower, a world champion and a dual Olympian.
 He has represented at senior World Rowing Championships and World Rowing Cups consistently from 2005 to 2019.
 He is a four time world champion at the senior level who won three titles in Italian lightweight eights from 2005 to 2009 and then in 2019 won the lightweight single scull world title.
 He had previously won underage world championships as a junior and an U23.

 International representative rowing

 Early career

 Goretti's international representative debut for Italy was in 2003 when he was selected in the coxless four to compete at the 2003 World Junior Rowing Championships in Athens.
 That crew won gold and a world junior title.
 The following year he competed in the Italian lightweight coxless four at the World Rowing U23 Championships in Poznan and won silver.

 In 2005 Goretti broke into the Italian senior lightweight squad.
 He raced in the lightweight coxless four at the World Rowing Cup II in Munich and then was seated in the Italian lightweight eight when they won gold at the WRC III in Lucerne.
 He remained in the eight for the 2005 World Rowing Championships in Gifu where the Italian's took the world championship title.
 At the U23 World Championships in Amsterdam that year he stroked the Italian lightweight U23 coxless four to a bronze medal.
 Goretti and four other members of the world champion lightweight eight stayed together into 2006.
 They took gold at the World Rowing Cup III in Lucerne and then successfully defended their world championship title at the 2006 World Rowing Championships at Eton Dorney.
 Goretti and the other eligible U23 members of the eight raced as a coxless four at the World Rowing U23 Championships that year in Hazewinkel and won gold as a four.

 In 2007 Goretti was in the Italian lightweight eight when they took silver at the World Rowing Cup III in Lucerne, but he was not retained in the crew for their bronze-medal winning campaign at the World Championships in Munich.
 He was selected in the Italian coxless four who finished fifth at the U23 World Championships in Glasgow.
 Those circumstances repeated in 2008 when Goretti won a gold medal in the Italian lightweight eight at the World Cup III in Poznan but was not selected for the 2008 World Rowing Championships.
 In 2009 Goretti stroked half of the lightweight eight when they raced as coxless fours at the WRC I in Banyoles and was back in the eight for their silver medal win at WRC III in Lucerne and then continuing to the 2009 World Rowing Championships in Poznan.
 With Goretti in the four seat the Italian lightweight eight rowed to a gold medal, the third world championship title of Goretti's career.